triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/files.md

 - profile_export.json: This is provided by Perf Analyzer and contains the timestamps for each event in the lifecycle of each request.
 This is low-level data used to calculate metrics by GenAi-Perf.
-- profile_json.json: *Confirm with team.
-This looks similar to profile_export.json but a bit difference.*

 ##### CSV File